-Businesspeople interested in the China market will benefit from knowing the Chinese mindset and practicing the following practical cross-border skills.
+Americans and Westerners all over the world who are interested in building business or interpersonal relationships in China can benefit from knowing the Chinese mindset and practicing the following practical cross-cultural skills.

 Chinese Business Practices

 1. Respect their business cards.
 The Chinese consider exchanging business cards the same way we consider a handshake.
 They exchange business cards the moment they greet you.
 People often present their business cards to you with both hands.
 Take them with both hands.
-Don’t put the card away immediately.
+Don't put the card away immediately.
 Rather, place it on the table or hold it in your hand for some time.
-Make an effort to look at the person's title.
 Take plenty of business cards with you when you go to China.
 It's advisable to adopt a Chinese name.
-That will signal to people you’re culturally savvy.
+That will signal to people you're culturally savvy.
 Ask a Chinese-speaking friend to help you.
 Print only your name and title in Chinese.
 The rest should be in English.

 2. Make friends first, do business later.
 The Chinese enjoy small talk and pleasantries.
 They want to learn more about you.
 Therefore, initial meetings are rarely expected to produce results.
 Chinese salespeople routinely wine and dine prospects before they sit down to talk business.
 Let people feel that they are "connected" with you before you close a deal with them.
 In America, where we feel that the legal system is largely enforceable, we can meet strangers and sign contracts with people quite speedily and start doing business.
 China is a people-based rather than a law-based culture.
-People in China build trust by “profiling” one another.
-They observe one another’s behavior over time before they’ll do big business.
-This is why it takes longer to get things done there.
-This is also the reason why, if you bring your lawyers to China before you get to know your partner well, you may send the unintended and erroneous signal that you’re trying to outsmart him.
+People in China build trust by "profiling" one another.
+They observe one another's behavior over time before they'll do big business.
+This is also the reason why, if you bring your lawyers to China before you get to know your partner well, you may send the unintended and erroneous signal that you're trying to outsmart him.
 That does not bode well in the beginning of a relationship.
 The Chinese are perfectly willing to sign contracts; but only after people have achieved a reasonable level of comfort and understanding.